WeichenZhou/PALMER/README.md

 'output_TSD_reads.txt' contains all details you want for the high confident (HC) supporting reads (SRs).

-## Note
+## Recommendation (VERY IMPORTANT)

+* Please use ncbi-blast++/2.10.0 for better efficiency than other versions.
+Otherwise, please use `export BLAST_USAGE_REPORT=0` and add it to your shell config (.bashrc / .zshrc) for persistent behavior.
+* Resource: to run PALMER on chr1/GRCh38, calling would cost ~24 CPU hours (LINE-1/GRCh37), ~28 CPU hours (Alu), or ~4 CPU hours (SVA), for 8 GB running memory minimum.

+* Please run PALMER in parallel in separate chromosomes.
+* Recommended for a single-node run: Use --cpus-per-task=N in sbatch (or srun if launching via srun) to reserve N cores; Run PALMER with --thread N to actually use those N cores.
+* Keep --ntasks-per-node=1 for a single PALMER process; increase --ntasks-per-node only if you intend to run multiple independent PALMER jobs on different chromosomes simultaneously (each with its own --thread limit and matching --cpus-per-task request).

 * By using raw sub-reads from a ~50x coverage PacBio genome, we recommend a cutoff for HC calls as ≥1 HC-SR and ≥5 (10% of the average coverage) SRs.
-* Resource: to run PALMER on chr1/GRCh38, calling would cost ~24 hours (LINE-1/GRCh37), ~28 hours (Alu), or ~4 hours (SVA), for 8 GB running memory minimum.
-* Please run PALMER in parallel in separate chromosomes.
-* Please use ncbi-blast++/2.10.0 for better efficiency than other versions.
+* Currently, please set a reasonable cutoff for somatic insertion signals.

+* If you retain the intermediate files for other usages, please be cautious that the number of files would be very large.
 * If you have trouble running  Ver2.1.1, especially on ALUs, please use Ver2.0.1.

 ## Citation

-For PALMER /* where it begins */:
+For PALMER /* where it begins (Pre-mAsking Long reads for Mobile Element inseRtion) */:
 * Weichen Zhou et al., [Identification and characterization of occult human-specific LINE-1 insertions using long-read sequencing technology](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz1173/5680708), Nucleic Acids Research, 2019, gkz1173, `https://doi.org/10.1093/nar/gkz1173`

 For TEnCATS/NanoPal: